19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (5) If an authorised officer is unable to make copies of the document or material, or transfer the information from the document or material, under subsection (4)(b), the authorised officer may —

-(a) seize the computer or other equipment (including a mobile telephone) in which the document or material is stored, as evidence in proceedings for an offence under Part 4; and
+(a) seize the computer or other equipment (including a mobile telephone) in which the document or material is stored, as evidence in proceedings for an offence under Part 3A or 4; and

+[Act 38 of 2018 wef 02/01/2019]

 (b) require any person having charge of, or otherwise concerned with the operation of, the computer or equipment to disclose any password or access code for gaining access to the document or material held in the computer or equipment.

-(6) To avoid doubt, in this section, a reference to an offence under Part 4 includes a reference to an offence under any regulations made for the purposes of Part 4.
+(6) To avoid doubt, in this section, a reference to an offence under Part 3A or 4 includes a reference to an offence under any regulations made for the purposes of Part 3A or 4.

+[Act 38 of 2018 wef 02/01/2019]

 ### Power to move vehicles